jchurley95/react-styled-components-tutorial/README.md

 // implementing styled components in JSX
 <PageWrapper>
     <PageTitle>Welcome to Styled Components</PageTitle>
-    <PageDescription firstDescription={true}>You don't have to use them</PageDescription>
+    <PageDescription firstDescription={true}>You do not have to use them</PageDescription>
     <PageDescription firstDescription={false}>But they're very useful</PageDescription>
 </PageWrapper>
 ```

 In a very basic sense, **styled components** are defined as variables and replace the names of our HTML elements (div, h1, button) within our JSX.
-You don't need to understand yet what is happening in the code above, it is just there to show a very basic example, and we will explain more about what is happening as we continue on with this tutorial.
+You do not need to understand yet what is happening in the code above, it is just there to show a very basic example, and we will explain more about what is happening as we continue on with this tutorial.

 ## Why would I use styled components?
 I personally believe that styled components help people with less modern front-end experience do a better job of styling react components.
 Here's a few reasons why.